xflux-gui/fluxgui/README.md

 fluxgui
 ```

-### Ubuntu/Debian Manual Uninstall
+### Manual Uninstall

-If you manually installed instead of using the PPA, you can uninstall
+If you manually installed instead of using package manager, you can uninstall
 by making `setup.py` tell you where it installed files and then
 removing the installed files.